-COLUMBUS, Ohio (AP) — A veteran Ohio environmental regulator fighting what he says was a forced resignation by the administration of Republican Gov. John Kasich (KAY'-sik) has left state service.
+COLUMBUS, Ohio (AP) — A veteran Ohio environmental regulator says Republican Gov. John Kasich (KAY'-sik) is forcing him to resign after pressure from the coal industry.